Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-As the deadine approaches for the latest quarterly business activity statement (BAS) there will be many business owners starting to stress.
+As the deadline approaches for the latest quarterly business activity statement (BAS), there will be many business owners starting to stress.

 But it doesn’t have to be that way.
 If you’re suffering from “BAS stress” here are four simple remedies to try.

-1. Let your bank do the hard work
+Cure #1: Let your bank do the hard work & run your business exclusively through your bank account

 Why not keep it simple?
 Run as many of your business transactions as possible through a business bank account.
 This will turn your bank statements into a business summary for the last quarter.